Prepare for the Accuplacer Test

 - Click here for more information about what is tested in each math section.

-The reading test measures your ability to understand what you read.
-You will be asked 20 questions.
+The reading test measures your reading comprehension.
+It is made up of 20 questions.
 Some will ask you to decide how two sentences are related.
 Other questions ask you about reading passages of various lengths.
 You will be asked to interpret and draw conclusions from what you have read.